 Days 3 & 5: Exploitative Plays to Crush Live Tournaments Parts 1 & 2

-Given that this review was being written during the COVID-19 pandemic with live tournament poker at a minimum around the world, I’ll admit that I saved these videos for last.
+Given that this review was originally written during the COVID-19 pandemic with live tournament poker at a minimum around the world, I’ll admit that I saved these videos for last.
 And wow, was I pleasantly surprised by how much of these videos are also applicable to the online game, notably smaller stakes where players are very exploitable!

 Part 1 focuses on pre-flop exploits, such as how to target weak opponents, exploitative blind stealing, 3-bet attacks, and the ever popular psychological warfare!
 Getting too boggled down in the specifics would take too much time, but I will mention one critical concept of playing strong exploitative poker: you are going to be playing more hands.
 Maybe not as many as Faraz Jaka is known to, but to play this style effectively, you will be widening your ranges.
 (Jaka will explain where and when are the best spots for this throughout – it actually ties together nicely with theories from Jaffe’s lesson on learning your opponents’ pre-flop play.
 The supposed maniac raising suited Kx in early position?
 Well here he is.)
 As such, YOU MUST BE FOCUSED and paying incredible attention to the table and know how to potentially exploit each player.